 - Scammers deliberately make several failed verification attempts which leads to the WhatsApp system making automatic calls to the user’s number to inform them of the verification code.

 - Scammers will then disguise and contact users to obtain the verification code or

 - Suppose users do no answer the automatic calls from WhatsApp and it enters voicemail, scammers will try to guess (through random attempt) or request the password or the users' voicemail PIN to access the recording.

 - We urge all WhatsApp users NOT to share their verification code and ignore any suspicious requests.

 - Do NOT click on any links provided in the WhatsApp message and report it immediately.

-To make a report on this matter, reach out to us on our Digi Website by clicking here.
+To make a report on this matter, reach out to us by clicking here.